-Travelling to any European city with kids, whatever their ages, doesn’t necessarily change the way you do things.
+Visiting European cities with kids, whatever their ages, doesn’t necessarily have to be challenging.
 But it does mean that you have to take more than yourselves into consideration when deciding which city will be the best one to visit.
 Here are my top three recommendations for the best European cities for kids and parents to visit in 2018.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.
 All links are only sites that we use and recommend.

-What are the three best European Cities for Kids and Why?
+What are the three best European Cities To Visit With Kids and Why?

 Why?
 The food.